 How to Use the SUBTOTAL Function to Create a Dynamic Report Function Selector

-- Next, you will create a data validation that refers to this list in the cell you wish to make your selector drop-down.
+We’ll create a data validation that refers to this list in the cell you wish to make your selector drop-down.
+To do this:

-- Now you will see the data validation box.
-Select a list from a range and enter the aggregation column range from the list we created in step 1.
+Step 4: Select the aggregation column range from the list we created in step 1 and click OK.

 - The VLOOKUP is looking at the table we created in step 1, in the range AH4:AI14.
 It is looking for the contents in the drop-down cell we created in E54.
 Once it finds the correct row, it looks to the second column of the range for the result.
 It then plugs that number into the SUBTOTAL function for the function code.

 Step 6: Now create a cell for the Ignore Hidden Rows function and input the below.
 It is the same as above, except we added “100+” to the Vlookup section, which will cause it to use the ignore hidden cells function code.